JulianMason/R-machine-learning/README.md

 ### Repository Summary: R Machine Learning

-This repository, titled **"R Machine Learning"**, contains comprehensive R coding solutions and reports for three distinct machine learning projects.
+This repository contains comprehensive R coding solutions and reports for three distinct machine learning projects.
 Each project is stored in its respective folder and tackles a unique analytical task using various statistical and machine learning techniques.
 The final reports for each project are available in both PDF and HTML formats, providing detailed insights, results, and visualizations.

 ### Projects Overview